iamsydsmith/tic-tac-toe/README.md

 For project #1, I created a simple game of Tic Tae Toe.

 Players alternate placing Xs and Os on the game board until either player has three in a row or all nine squares are filled.
 Once a player wins, their score increases.
+The game allows players to play multiple games and reset the score.

 http://iamsydsmith.github.io/tic-tac-toe/